francescovannini/truetape64/README.md

 ### Theory of operation

 ##### Pulse length encoding
-The [TAP file format](https://ist.uwaterloo.ca/~schepers/formats/TAP.TXT) gives already some good clues about how the data is stored in the tape and what the emulators such as [VICE](https://vice-emu.sourceforge.io/) expect to find.
+The [TAP file format specifications](https://ist.uwaterloo.ca/~schepers/formats/TAP.TXT) gives already some good clues about how the data is stored on the tape and what the emulators such as [VICE](https://vice-emu.sourceforge.io/) expect to find.
 The Datassette page from [Wikipedia](https://en.wikipedia.org/wiki/Commodore_Datasette#Encoding) is also quite clear:

 > To record physical data, the zero-crossing from positive to negative voltage of the analog signal is measured.
 The resulting time between these positive to negative crossings is then compared to a threshold to determine whether the time since the last crossing is short (0) or long (1).